vesparny/angular-kickstart/README.md

 Below a description of every available task.

 * **grunt serve** - When this task runs, the build system will create a version of the application under the `build/tmp/` folder.
-The build will take care 	of 	creating an index.html with every js and css (generated from sass) 	loaded. 	every request to `/api` will be proxied to your backend listening 	to port 	9001 by default.
+The build will take care of creating an index.html with every js and css (generated from sass) loaded.
+Every request to `/api` will be proxied to your backend listening 	to port 9001 by default.
 Every time you change a file into the `webapp/` 	folder, the build recompile every file, and your browser will reload 	autogically showing 	you your changes.
 * **grunt dist** - This task will run jshint and unit tests under the `webapp/test/` folder (thanks to `karma runner`), create a fully optimized version of your code under the `build/dist/` folder.
-This version 	consists in 	concatenate, minify 	and compress js and css files, 	optimize images, and 	put every template 	into a js file loaded by the 	application.
+The optimization consists in concatenate, minify and compress js and css files, 	optimize images, and 	put every template into a js file loaded by the 	application.

 ### Features

 * javascript files continuous linting.
 * sass continuous compiling.
+* unit test ready and configured.
 * html templates converted into strings and attached to javascript files (to avoid one http call for every template).
 * proxy every request to `/api` (configurable of course) to your backend listening on another port.
 * livereload